lnqs/textual-image/README.md

 The `Image` constructor accepts a `str` or `pathlib.Path` with a file path of an image file readable by [Pillow](https://python-pillow.org/) or a Pillow `Image` instance.

 Per default, the image will render full terminal width or the width of the parent container.
 A `width` parameter can be passed to the constructor to overwrite this behavior and explicitly specify the width of the image in terminal cells.
 The aspect ratio of the image will be kept in both cases.

+`textual_kitty.renderable.Image` is automatically set to the best available rendering option.
+You can also explicitly choose how to render by using one of `textual_kitty.renderable.tgp.Image`, `textual_kitty.renderable.fallback.colored.Image`, or `textual_kitty.renderable.fallback.grayscale.Image`.

 ### Textual